isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2026-08-06-post-Parliamentary Reply by Minister Indranee Rajah on Structuring Singapore for Flourishing Families.md

 wish to live under one roof.</p>
 <p>&nbsp;b.&nbsp;&nbsp;&nbsp; Flat owners may also apply to combine two adjoining
 3-room or smaller flats under the Conversion of Adjoining Flats Scheme.</p>
-<p>&nbsp;We also recently enhanced the Third Child Priority Scheme, which
+<p>We also recently enhanced the Third Child Priority Scheme, which gives
-gives priority in BTO and SBF exercises to eligible families with three or more children.</p>
+priority in BTO and SBF exercises to eligible families with three or more children.</p>
-<p>&nbsp;We are exploring what more we can do and will study Ms Chen’s suggestions
+<p>We are exploring what more we can do and will study Ms Chen’s suggestions
 as part of the Workgroup.</p>
 <p><strong><u>Healthcare</u></strong>
 <br>Ms Chen also mentioned Elective Egg Freezing or EEF.
 Today, women can